(c) 1999,2020 Peter McCollum

 Development of the RT-49 transmitter was initiated in June of 1962, and two prototypes (plus an RP-49 power supply) were delivered by Feb.
 1963.
-The contractor was an unidentified company in West Virginia.
-A quantity of 300 transmitters were contracted to be delivered by June 1965, but engineering and production problems caused significant delays – production did not start until September, with the first 27 production units arriving in Feb.
+The contractor was TRW, with production facilities in West Virginia (tuning caps inside the RT are marked TRW, and memos reference the contractor being in Falls Church, VA, and West Virginia).
+A quantity of 300 transmitters were contracted to be delivered by June 1965, but engineering and production problems caused significant delays production did not start until September, with the first 27 production units arriving in Feb.
 1966, but they were all rejected for poor workmanship.
 As of June 1966 there were still problems, and much frustration with the contractor.

 The RP-49 supply operates from 12 VDC at 5.5 amps.
+The RP-49 was also made by TRW.
 There was also work on an RP/A-49 supply, which operates from AC power, but this may have never been completed.

 Note from a user (the late Bud S.):

 This set was produced in our lab and was the first to use 'sandwiched' technology by us.
 We had a very fine clean room where prototypes were produced.
 Both sensitivity and selectivity are good and it is quite stable.
 Our clean room was staffed by a bunch of little country ladies... small nimble hands that were used to all kinds of needle work.
 Good workers, but when they had a "poof" when working on a board they teared up a bit.